It can be tricky to find

 allow dogs, according to Dog Spin, so just call up whichever one you'd like to check out, and you might get the go-ahead to come peruse with your cute canine.
 If you live in another city, ask around at small galleries in your area, which are probably more likely to approve your dog since they're less crowded than a larger art museum.
 14 Starbucks

 According to the

-Los Angeles Times, Starbucks allows pups to hang out in the patio seating areas (and enjoy a puppuccino), but they aren't officially allowed inside the stores unless they're service animals.
+Los Angeles Times, Starbucks allows pups to hang out in the patio seating areas (and enjoy a puppuccino), but they aren't allowed inside the stores unless they're service animals.
 Simply opt to sip on your drinks outside, and you'll be sure to have a blast people watching and enjoying the fresh air.
-15 Some Movie Theaters C Flanigan/Getty Images Entertainment/Getty Images
+15 Some Movie Theaters

 every movie theater will give you the green light to bring your dog to a showing, but some will.
 K9 Cinemas in Texas, for example, not only lets your pup tag along to a movie, but gives all of the human guests free wine and whiskey.
 PictureHouse Central in London offers some dog-friendly showings.
-There are similar spots in LA, San Franscisco, and Colorado, so just do a bit of research.
+There are similar spots in Los Angeles, San Franscisco, and Colorado, so just do a bit of research.
+17 Pottery Barn

 No matter where you want to

 bring your sweet dog with you, just make sure that they're comfortable and calm.
 Chances are, wherever you two travel, they'll be excited to meet some new friends and smell some new places.
 Additional reporting by Siena Gagliano.